-AD Bridge Enterprise is installed on a Windows administrative workstation connected to a domain controller so you can set user identifiers and group identifiers in Active Directory Users and Computers.
-Once the UIDs and GIDs are set, the AD Bridge Enterprise agent uses the identifiers to authenticate users and groups and to control access to computers and applications.
+AD Bridge is installed on a Windows administrative workstation connected to a domain controller so you can set user identifiers and group identifiers in Active Directory Users and Computers.
+Once the UIDs and GIDs are set, the AD Bridge agent uses the identifiers to authenticate users and groups and to control access to computers and applications.

-AD Bridge Enterprise includes additional features:
+AD Bridge includes additional features:

 - Applies policy settings to Unix computers from the Group Policy Management Console (GPMC), including policy settings to define desktop and application preferences for Linux computers.